Carbon Fiber Reinforced Thermoplastic for automobiles

 Carbon fiber is an advanced material ten times stronger than steel at only a quarter of its weight.
 CFRP, a composite material made of carbon fiber and plastic, has the added advantage of being highly resistant to deformation and to both acid and alkaline corrosion.
 Its potential for helping to meet demands for energy saving and CO2 reduction in the automotive field has drawn increasing attention of late.

 Conventional CFRP used thermosetting resin, which hardens when heated.
 Requiring several minutes or hours to mold the desired shape, it is not suitable as a material for mass-produced automobiles.

 Teijin instead uses thermoplastic resin, which softens when heated and hardens when cooled down.
 The resulting CFRP can be press-molded in a much shorter time.
-Using this material, Teijin developed the world´s first mass production technology capable of molding a CFRP structural part in less than a minute.
+Using this material, Teijin developed the world's first mass production technology capable of molding a CFRP structural component in a minute.

 Not only does the improved production efficiency make mass production feasible, but the ability to modify the shape after molding opens the way to recycling through reuse, reforming, or other means.

 A CFRP Concept Car Taking Advantage of Teijin Technology

 At the beginning of 2011, a concept car was manufactured with a body structure made entirely of thermoplastic CFRP, making use of Teijin's developed intermediate materials and technologies for molding and bonding CFRP materials.
 Weight of the body structure is just 47kg, a fifth that of a conventional steel body.